odubno/machine-learning-intro/README.md

 #### Discrete state space
  - A sequence of random variables X1, X2, ..., Xn.
  - A Markov chain has either discrete state space (set of possible values of the random variables) or discrete index set (often representing time).
- - State space is a countable set S of X<sub>i</sub> and be anything: letters, numbers, basketball scores or weather conditions.
+ - State space is a countable set S of X<sub>i</sub> and cab be anything: letters, numbers, basketball scores or weather conditions.
  - The state space is a matrix that will be an N x N matrix, such that entry (i, j) is the probability of transitioning from state i to state j.
 #### Stochastic process
  - The transition matrix must be a stochastic matrix, a matrix whose entries in each row must add up to exactly 1.